manateelazycat/lsp-bridge/README.md

 - `acm-markdown-render-font-height`: The font height of function documentation, default is 130
 - `acm-enable-doc`: Whether the complete menu display the help document
 - `acm-enable-doc-markdown-render`: Richly render Markdown for completion popups, you can choose `'async`, `t` or `nil`.
 When set to `'async`, styles are applied asynchronously, choose `t`, styles are applied synchronously and will slow down the completion speed, default is `async`
-- `acm-enable-icon`: Whether the complete menu shows the icon, macOS users need to add option `--with-rsvg` to the brew command to install emacs to display SVG icon
+- `acm-enable-icon`: Whether the completion menu displays icons (Many macOS users have reported that emacs-plus28 cannot display icons properly, showing colored squares instead.
+There are two ways to solve this: install Emacs Mac Port or add the `--with-rsvg` option to the brew command when compiling Emacs yourself)
 - `acm-enable-tabnine`: Enable tabnine support， enable by default， when enable need execute `lsp-bridge-install-tabnine` command to install TabNine, and it can be used.
 TabNine will consume huge CPUs, causing your entire computer to be slow.
 If the computer performance is not good, it is not recommended to enable this option
 - `acm-enable-codeium`: Enable Codeium support, when enable need execute `lsp-bridge-install-update-codeium` command to install Codeium, then execute `lsp-bridge-codeium-auth` command to get auth token and execute `lsp-bridge-codeium-input-auth-token` command to get API Key, and it can be used.
 - `acm-enable-search-file-words`: Whether the complete menu display the word of the file, enable by default